demetreades/assingment2js-small-school/README.md

 <br>

-2. You also need to insert your local credentials at `/database/credentials.js` for the main  connection with the newly created database, for the server to start properly via start script.
+2. You also need to fill again your local credentials at `/database/credentials.js` for the main  connection with the newly created database, for the server to start properly via start script.

 <br>